Stroke & Vascular Disorders

 In the lobar variety of intracerebral hemorrhage, hematoma is located in one of the cerebral lobes (frontal, parietal, temporal, or occipital).
 Lobar hemorrhage is the major clinical manifestation of cerebral amyloid angiopathy.
 Hypertension continues to be an important factor in the pathogenesis of lobar intracerebral hemorrhage.
 Patients treated with oral anticoagulants have an increased risk of intracerebral lobar hemorrhage.
 Carriers of apolipoprotein E2 and E4 also have an increased risk of intracerebral hemorrhage in lobar regions, presumably because of the effects of these gene variants on the risk of cerebral amyloid angiopathy.
 Cerebral amyloid angiopathy is a risk factor for thrombolysis and anticoagulant-related intracerebral hemorrhage as well.
 Cerebral microbleeds detected by gradient-echo MRI suggest the presence of advanced microangiopathy with potential for intracerebral hemorrhage.
 In patients with lobar hemorrhage, microbleeds are associated with a 2- or 3-fold increase in hematoma and a large hematoma size.
 Finger-like projections within hemorrhage, convexity subarachnoid hemorrhage, and subdural hemorrhage are frequently observed neuroimaging abnormalities in cerebral amyloid angiopathy-related lobar hemorrhage.
 Cortical superficial siderosis, a distinct neuroimaging pattern, is shown to be associated with the occurrence of the first-ever symptomatic lobar hemorrhage, early lobar hemorrhage recurrence, and a greater hematoma expansion.
 COVID-19 infection is associated with an increased risk of intracerebral hemorrhage.
 COVID-19-associated intracerebral hemorrhages are often in lobar locations.
 Findings of the STICH II trial suggest that early surgery may have a small survival benefit for patients with superficial lobar intracerebral hemorrhage.
 Oral anticoagulants following lobar hemorrhage can be resumed as they decrease thromboembolic complications and long-term mortality without increasing bleeding risks.
+Delirium is frequent in patients with lobar intracerebral hemorrhage and can be a presenting illness.
+Early-onset delirium is associated with higher 5-year mortality.
 In this article, the author has reviewed in detail the different aspects of lobar intracerebral hemorrhage.

 • Lobar hemorrhages occur either within the subcortical white matter or at the junction of the hemispheric gray-white matter.